nsrr/shhs-documentation/pages/3-polysomnography-introduction.md

 ## Known issues

 - Annotation file event counts may not always directly match the [core datasets](:files_path:/datasets).
 SHHS data are more than 15 years old and there may have been conversion issues in a limited number of cases.
+- Oxygen desaturation events from the annotation files may be absent and/or may not line up as anticipated with respiratory events.
+Original scoring data were indelibly changed when converting to a newer version of the scoring software that allowed for the creation of EDF/XML files.
+Users may opt to derive new desaturation events from the SaO2 signal.

 ## History / changelog